CleanupCode Command-Line Tool

 You can also configure code style settings via in EditorConfig .
 These settings can be stored in .editorconfig files on different levels of your solution hierarchy.
 The files are normally put under VCS so that settings defined there are shared among the project team.

-JetBrains Rider lets you use EditorConfig to define any of its code style preferences that are available in in the JetBrains Rider's Settings dialog.
+JetBrains Rider lets you use EditorConfig to define any of its code style preferences that are available in the JetBrains Rider's Settings dialog.
 You can find names and descriptions of supported EditorConfig properties in the EditorConfig reference.

 It is important to note that any code style property defined in an .editorconfig file will override the same property defined in JetBrains Rider settings in the scope where this .editorconfig file applies.